-Lessons Learned #3: Outreach, Cold emailing
+Lessons Learned #3: Cold emailing: strategies for effective outreach

 October 5, 2018

 For the third lesson of the series “Outbound Sales for Beginners”, we are going to focus on the specifics of cold emailing.
 Cold emailing is an emergent and effective outbound sales tactic, that consists in emailing prospects that match your ideal customer profile.
 It is a scalable and repeatable process that B2B companies use to increase revenue.
-This lesson will be structured as follows:

-1. Importance of personalization
+The importance of personalization

 When you cold email someone, there are two important things that you should keep in mind: the people you are reaching out to might (probably) not be familiar with your company, and they did not request your emails.
 Make your prospects feel special, show them that you took time to research them and their company.
 Use first and last names as well as company-related information and you’ll increase your reply rates.
 Personalize the body of your message, as well as your subject line.

-2. Structure of your email
+The structure of your email

 Subject line